Using the Pymakr Plugin

 - Navigate to 'Settings' > 'Global Settings'

-- Paste this into the text field 'Device Address'
+- Paste the serial address you copied earlier into the text field 'Device Address'

 - Press connect and the Pymakr console should show three arrows '>>>', indicating that you are connected!

 You can also connect to your device via WiFi as the device can open a telnet server.
-For more information please see XYZ.
+For more information please see Telnet.

 We'll revisit this section later on in this getting started guide but you can quickly test out MicroPython by typing commands into the Pymakr Console.
 For example, try changing the colour of the device's LED!